QuantiFERON Gold TB Blood Test

 Why is routine tuberculosis screening performed and why it is so important?
 Tuberculosis testing is performed because, when tuberculosis is active, it is a highly contagious disease that is easily communicated through droplet exposure.
 If a person infected with tuberculosis enters a community like a school or workplace that requires close contact with a diverse group of people, there is a much higher likelihood that other people will be exposed to tuberculosis from the infected individual.
 Given these community risks, tuberculosis is thought of as a public health issue and active efforts are made to minimize the spread of tuberculosis when it does occur.
 Tuberculosis testing conveys one's TB health status at a point in time and regular testing is performed to ensure that people in schools and workplaces are safe when possible exposures to tuberculosis may occur on an ongoing basis.

 Because the QuantiFERON TB blood test is a relatively new test, it is only now becoming widely adopted within the traditional medical community.
 As such, facilities, organizations and companies that previously only accepted TB skin test results are now embracing the QuantiFERON test as a useful alternative for healthcare and educational workers.
-The QuantiFERON-TB IGRA test is made by a company called Qiagen and, with over 30 million tests performed to date, is increasingly becoming the gold standard for tuberculosis testing.
+The QuantiFERON-TB IGRA test is made by a company called Qiagen and, with over tens of million tests performed to date, is increasingly becoming the gold standard for accurate tuberculosis testing.
 Approved by the Food and Drug Administration (FDA), in the United States, the QFT test is now used in more than 130 countries and has over 1000 clinical and scientific studies supporting its use.

 Tuberculosis Testing - Tackling A Worldwide Problem